-Even if we obtain regulatory approval for a drug candidate, our products will remain subject to regulatory scrutiny.
+Even if we obtain regulatory approval or authorization for a drug candidate, our products will remain subject to regulatory scrutiny.

-If our drug candidates are approved, they will be subject to ongoing regulatory requirements for manufacturing, labeling, packaging, storage, advertising, promotion, sampling, record-keeping, conduct of post-marketing studies, and submission of safety, efficacy, and other post-market information, including both federal and state requirements in the United States and requirements of comparable foreign regulatory authorities.
+If our drug candidates are approved or authorization, they may be subject to ongoing regulatory requirements for manufacturing, labeling, packaging, storage, advertising, promotion, sampling, record-keeping, conduct of post-marketing studies, and submission of safety, efficacy, and other post-market information, including both federal and state requirements in the United States and requirements of comparable foreign regulatory authorities.

 Manufacturers and manufacturers' facilities are required to comply with extensive FDA, EMA and comparable foreign regulatory authority requirements, including ensuring that quality control and manufacturing procedures conform to cGMP regulations.
-As such, we and our contract manufacturers will be subject to continual review and inspections to assess compliance with cGMP and adherence to commitments made in any approved marketing application.
+As such, we and our contract manufacturers will be subject to continual review and inspections to assess compliance with cGMP and adherence to commitments made in any approved marketing application or authorization.
 Inspections by regulatory authorities and the potential need for subsequent corrective actions may require additional investment or changes to our manufacturing or suppliers' manufacturing facilities, and may cause delays, interruptions, or complete stoppage of the manufacturing process.
 If certain drugs have a potential for misuse/abuse, manufacturers and manufacturers' facilities must also comply with certain drug diversion regulatory and compliance programs.
 Accordingly, we and others with whom we work must continue to expend time, money, and effort in all areas of regulatory compliance, including manufacturing, production, and quality control.

-Given that we expect to have a global supply chain, our supply chain may also be affected by the FDA's enforcement activity at the U.S. border, such as import detentions, drug diversion oversight or refusals.
+Given that we expect to have a global supply chain, our supply chain may also be affected by the FDA's enforcement activity at the U.S. border, such as import detentions, import holds, import refusals, or drug diversion oversight or refusals.
 Despite our investment in regulatory compliance, the FDA may raise issues with our regulatory compliance, and suppliers outside of our direct control may also fail to adhere to the FDA's regulatory requirements, in which case our supply chain and business plans may be interrupted.
-Further import detentions or holds may also occur while the FDA attempts to verify the imported products' compliance with the law.
-Such detentions or holds may affect our supply chain and business plans.
+Further import detentions, holds, or refusals may also occur while the FDA attempts to verify the imported products' compliance with the law.
+Such detentions, holds, or refusals may affect our supply chain and business plans.